StalkerBaran/NewSerpuloBalanceYet/README.md

-# I will use this project (rebalance mod is outdated, check my custom jar rebalance for playtest: https://github.com/StalkerBaran/Mindustry/releases/tag/mindustry) as draft for future documentation.
-Eeee, changes before (v152.2) and after (custom balance)!
+# eeeeeeee

+This project serves as documentation for a custom balance modification for Mindustry.
+The current rebalance mod is outdated.
+For playtesting, please use the custom JAR rebalance available at: https://github.com/StalkerBaran/Mindustry/releases/tag/mindustry

+This document details the balance changes between version 152.2 and the custom balance implementation

 ## Changedlog (in github way, thanks to Eggo (justacommonegg).
-Idk how it can be readable, but I wont redact it and do it in my way)
+Idk how it can be readable, but I wont redact it and do it in my way below)

  plastaniumWall = new Wall("plastanium-wall"){{
              requirements(Category.defense, with(Items.plastanium, 5, Items.metaglass, 2));